hot-tea-and-driver-updates/DFROBOTLCD_I2CLibrary/README.md

 - Provides simple functions to initialize the display, set the cursor position, clear the display, and print text.
 - Customizable backlight control for supported displays.
 - Optimized I2C communication for improved performance.

-## Installation

-1. Clone or download the repository.
-2. Move the `DFROBOTLCD_I2CLibrary` folder to your Arduino libraries directory.
-   - On Windows: `Documents\Arduino\libraries`
-   - On macOS: `Documents/Arduino/libraries`
-   - On Linux: `~/Arduino/libraries`
-3. Restart the Arduino IDE if it was already running.
-4. You can now include the library in your Arduino sketches by selecting **Sketch > Include Library > DFROBOTLCD_I2CLibrary**.

-## Usage

-1. Connect your DFROBOT I2C LCD display to your Arduino board following the wiring instructions provided in the `examples` directory.
-2. Open the Arduino IDE and navigate to **File > Examples > DFROBOTLCD_I2CLibrary** to access the example sketches.
-3. Choose an example sketch and upload it to your Arduino board.
-4. You should see the relevant information displayed on the LCD screen.

-For detailed usage instructions and available functions, refer to the [library documentation](docs/README.md).

 ## Contributing